Qiskit/qiskit/README.md

 ### Dependencies

-At least [Python 3.5 or later](https://www.python.org/downloads/) is needed for using QISKit.
+At least [Python 3.5 or later](https://www.python.org/downloads/) is needed for using Qiskit.
 In addition, [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) is recommended for interacting with the tutorials.
 For this reason we recommend installing the [Anaconda 3](https://www.continuum.io/downloads) python distribution, as it comes with all of these dependencies pre-installed.

-In addition, a basic understanding of quantum information is very helpful when interacting with QISKit.
+In addition, a basic understanding of quantum information is very helpful when interacting with Qiskit.
 If you're new to quantum, start with our
 [User Guides](https://github.com/Qiskit/ibmqx-user-guides)!

 ### Installation

-We encourage to install QISKit via the PIP tool (a python package manager):
+We encourage to install Qiskit via the PIP tool (a python package manager):

 ```
 pip install qiskit